The Haelan Centre Policy Statements

 Organic food is not necessarily wholefood

 The end of the twentieth century has seen an unprecedented increase in the production, sale and demand for organic goods.
 Yet this growth, although encouraging, has its pitfalls.
 Organic food is not necessary wholefood - and therefore not all organically grown or processed products are acceptable by us.
 Even white sugar is available organically grown and is increasingly being used by companies anxious to jump onto the "organic" bandwagon.
-Refined and highly processed food, even if it is organic, is not included in our range.
 Our aim is to try to ensure that everything we stock is beneficial to your health in some way.

 Bio-dynamic farming is a method of farming based on the principles of anthroposophy - the philosophy of Rudolph Steiner.
 "Anthroposophy integrates precise observation of natural phenomena, clear thinking and knowledge of the spirit."
 Whilst organic farming holds a healthy respect for the environment, biodynamic farming may be said to have a deep reverence for Mother Earth.
 Whilst organic farming techniques halt the destruction of the environment, biodynamic farmers go one step further and actively heal the environment.
 The understanding of the land (how it is affected by the people and animals that dwell there, the weather, seasons, moon, planets and stars) is very much deeper.
 Bio-dynamic preparations, or "medicines for the earth", have been formulated and are used in conjunction with very careful composting, to bring the living soil back into balance so that it may yield its natural mineral content to the plants that are grown in it.
 To read more about Bio-dynamic farming visit biodynamics.com.